From Creativity to Data: Career Thread

 One of the significant challenges throughout my journey has been the lack of accessible data.
 Often, data is too expensive to acquire or not collected by businesses.
 I vividly recall working with a regional retail chain with no formal customer data collection process.
 To overcome this, we relied on publicly available census data and online customer reviews to gather insights about their audience.
 While this workaround provided some direction, it underscored the limitations of not having comprehensive first-party data.
 This has been a recurring roadblock, especially for smaller organisations that lack the resources to invest in significant data infrastructure.
 The cost of entry can be prohibitive, excluding many from developing robust data practices.
 Without proper data collection and analysis investment, businesses miss out on crucial insights that could drive their growth and strategy.

 5-6 years ago a door was opened to PWC.
-I felts like I was definetly not ready for the role. this becmae one of the driving factors to studying Anthropology.
+I felt like I was definitely not ready for the role. this became one of the driving factors to studying Anthropology.
 Today, I find myself drawn back to data analysis.
 It feels like a return to something foundational with new tools, new perspectives, and a fresh sense of purpose.
 It’s not just about crunching numbers anymore; it’s about combining data with anthropological insights to tell richer, more meaningful stories.
 I envision data playing an even greater role in bridging the gap between raw analytics and human context.
 With emerging technologies and a deeper integration of interdisciplinary approaches, there’s an incredible opportunity to uncover insights that inform strategies and inspire new ways of thinking and connecting with audiences.

 After all, isn’t that what it’s always been about—using creativity, technology, and strategy to make sense of the world?
 It’s not just about crunching numbers anymore; it’s about combining data with anthropological insights to tell richer, more meaningful stories.
 After all, isn’t that what it’s always been about—using creativity, technology, and strategy to make sense of the world?